Murder of Victoria Climbié: London

-On 24 April 1999, Kouao and Victoria left France and relocated to the United Kingdom, where they settled in Ealing, West London.
+On 24 April 1999, Kouao and Victoria left France and relocated to England, where they settled in Ealing, West London.
 They had a reservation in a bed and breakfast at Twyford Crescent, Acton, where they lived until 1 May 1999, when they moved to Nicoll Road, Harlesden, in the London Borough of Brent.
 On 25 April 1999, Kouao and Victoria visited Esther Ackah, a distant relative of Kouao by marriage, and a midwife, counsellor, and preacher.
 Ackah and her daughter noted that Victoria was wearing a wig and looked small and frail.
 On 26 April 1999, Kouao and Victoria visited the Homeless Persons' Unit of Ealing Council, where they were seen by Julie Winter, a homeless persons' officer.
 Together, Kouao and Winter completed a housing application form.
 Kouao explained that Victoria was wearing a wig because she had short hair, an explanation accepted by Winter.
-Although Winter was shown Victoria’s passport (with a photograph of Anna), she paid no attention to them, believing that Kouao's application was ineligible on the grounds of habitual residence.
+Although Winter was shown Victoria's passport (with a photograph of Anna), she paid no attention to them, believing that Kouao's application was ineligible on the grounds of habitual residence.
 Winter confirmed her decision with her duty senior and told Kouao that she was not eligible for housing.
 She telephoned the referral across to Pamela Fortune, a social worker in Ealing's Acton referral and assessment team.
 She did not produce a written or electronic documentation of the referral, however, something which would have helped in double-checking the accounts that Kouao gave.

 Between 26 April and early July 1999, Kouao visited Ealing social services 18 times for housing and financial purposes.
 Victoria was with her on at least ten occasions.
-The staff there noted Victoria’s unkempt appearance, with one staff member, Deborah Gaunt, thinking that she looked like a child from an ActionAid advertisement.
-However, they did not take any action, and may have assumed that Victoria’s appearance was a purposeful attempt to "persuade the authorities to hand out money".
+The staff there noted Victoria's unkempt appearance, with one staff member, Deborah Gaunt, thinking that she looked like a child from an ActionAid advertisement.
+However, they did not take any action, and may have assumed that Victoria's appearance was a purposeful attempt to "persuade the authorities to hand out money".
 On 8 June 1999, Kouao got a job at Northwick Park Hospital.
 During her first month, no effort was made by Kouao or Ealing social services to enroll Victoria in educational or daycare activities.